Olivia Podmore death: Sport NZ responds to damning report

 If the 2022 Heron/Leberman report could be distilled into one theme it would be that Cycling NZ's high-performance system "prioritises medals over wellbeing".

-Outlining the 10-point action plan today in a written statement, HPSNZ chief executive Raelene Castle said they had already taken many strides to improving athlete wellbeing since Podmore's death.
+Outlining the 10-point action plan today, HPSNZ chief executive Raelene Castle said they had already taken many strides to improving athlete wellbeing since Podmore's death.

 "We have acknowledged publicly that more needs to be done to ensure that HPSNZ and NSOs are creating environments where wellbeing and success can co-exist without compromise.